AbdullahHendy/clickworthy-resume/README.md

 # clickworthy-resume

-**A simple, flexible, responsive, ATS-friendly, and click-worthy resume.**
+**A simple, flexible, responsive, ATS-friendly, and click-worthy resume.
+Extra cover letter and extendable to a CV**
 </div>

 ## 🙋‍♂️ Introduction
-This **Typst** Resume template allows for writing resumes and CVs fast.
+This **Typst** Resume template allows for writing resumes, CVs, and cover letters fast.
 The core is borrowed from the [**guided-resume-starter-cgc**](https://github.com/typst/packages/tree/main/packages/preview/guided-resume-starter-cgc/2.0.0) template with extra features, more flexibility, and formatting improvements.

 For advice on writing an effective resume, this [small write-up](https://github.com/typst/packages/blob/main/packages/preview/guided-resume-starter-cgc/2.0.0/template/starter.typ) by the [**guided-resume-starter-cgc**](https://github.com/typst/packages/tree/main/packages/preview/guided-resume-starter-cgc/2.0.0) template author is quite helpful.

+For advice on writing an effective cover letter, this [guide](https://career.engin.umich.edu/sample-cover-letter/) by [UMich ECRC](https://career.engin.umich.edu/) is quite helpful.

 ## 🏃 Getting Started
 ### [**Typst Web App**](https://typst.app/)